Proven effectiveness

 National Agency for Food, Environmental and Occupational Health Safety

 "Stress is a major factor that can prevent good sleep hygiene.
 Encourage relaxing activities before going to bed.
-But in some cases, more specific actions such as cognitive and behavioral therapies should be explored."
+But in some cases more specific actions such as cognitive and behavioral therapies are worth exploring."

 The Sleep Diaries®: Notebook No. 3 “Sleep and Stress”